 current research

-Tony Jeffs and I have been undertaking research for a new book that explores the current environments that educators have to operate within.
-In particular, we focus on the fundamental mistakes being made by policymakers, academics and those charged with developing practice in schools, colleges and local communities.
+Tony Jeffs and I have been conducting research for a new book that explores the current environments in which educators operate.
+In particular, we focus on the fundamental mistakes made by policymakers, academics, and those charged with developing practice in schools, colleges, and local communities.
+Much like Tomison’s Academy pictured above, there is a danger of dereliction.
+We argue that it is necessary to re-imagine education and develop alternative ways of approaching schooling, informal education, and supporting community-led initiatives.

 Click for details of previous projects.